mcdomx/monitor/README.rst

 API
 ---
 The application supports an API which can be used to setup, configure, start and stop monitors.
-See the API documentation for details.
+See the API documentation for details. (:ref:`API Reference`)

 Architecture
 ------------